jparrott06/ChirpyApp/README.md

       - Passwords must contain at least one lower-case letter, upper-case letter, and digit
       - Input fields (text and email) must not contain invalid characters: &,<,>,#,`," or ~
       - NOTE: We decided it didn't make sense to limit char selection for input fields such as password fields and the Bio field because 1) We encourage our users to make the strongest and most secure passwords possible, 2) We will be sanitizing inputs/outputs to protect ourselves and users against common cybersecurity breaches 3) For the Bio field, we want our users to be able to express themselves with as many obnoxious '###'s as they want!(#userexperience)
+      - server-side validation for this page has been added and ejs error templating added
   </details>

   <details><summary>signin.ejs</summary>

       Signin Page for Chirpy - all requirements met as specified for Assignment#1.
       We did not add the left-navbar for signin.html because that should only be accessed by a logged in user.
+      - server-side validation for this page has been added and ejs error templating added
   </details>

   <details><summary>index.ejs</summary>